Democrat Brian Hamlin of Plainville again challenging incumbent Republican Shawn Dooley of Norfolk for state rep

-If the contest for state representative in the 9th Norfolk District sounds familiar, there's good reason.
+If the contest for state representative in the 9th Norfolk District sounds familiar, there’s a good reason.

 Incumbent Shawn Dooley, R-Norfolk, is being challenged for the third straight time by Democrat Brian Hamlin of Plainville in the Nov.
 3 election.